davidrbourke/DVA-C02/EC2 Instance Storage.md

 - Enhanced:
   - Provisioned - reserved throughput regardless of storage size.
   - Elastic - automatically scales based on workload, for unpredictable workloads.

-### Storage classes

-Lifecyle management - files get automatically transitioned across the storage tiers based on access frequency.
-The number of days to move a file since last access across the tiers can be configurated.

-Storage tiers get cheaper for less frequent access, can achieved upto 90% saving if selecting the right class.

-- Storage tiers
-  - Standard: for frequently access files
-  - Infrequent Access (IA): cost to retrieve files, lower cost to store.
-  - Archive: for rarely accessed files (a few times per year).
-- Availability and durability
-  - Standard: Mutli-AZ, for Prod.
-  - One Zone: single-AZ, for dev, backups, compatible with IA.